timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 The `between` method parameters must be instances of the `Illuminate\Support\Carbon` class.

-Each date is rounded to the floor by the given period, which means that you **don't have to provide the exact dates**, Quasar will do the maths for you.
+Each date is rounded to the floor by the given period, which means that you **don't have to provide the exact dates**, Time Series will do the maths for you.

 Note that this method **does not fill the missing projections** between the given dates, instead it returns a query builder.

 ## Get and fill the missing projection between two dates

-If you wish to obtain projections between two dates but also fill the missing ones, Quasar provides the `fillBetween` method.
+If you wish to obtain projections between two dates but also fill the missing ones, Time Series provides the `fillBetween` method.

 ```php
 MyProjection::period('1 day')